Tips on Feeding Your Tomatoes & Chiles and Other Heavy Feeders

 4. Focus on the Root Zone

-Apply fertilisers directly to the soil around the base of your plants, where roots can absorb the nutrients efficiently.
-Avoid splashing fertilisers on the leaves, as this can cause leaf burn or promote disease.
+Apply fertiliser directly to the soil around the base of the plant, where roots can absorb nutrients efficiently.
+This targeted approach reduces waste and minimises the risk of leaf damage or disease.

 9. Watch for Nutrient Deficiencies